 San Juan Books: Our Hybrid Publishing Division

-San Juan Books is the Assisted Publishing division of MSI Press intended to help new writers break into print.
-Assisted publishing allows us to take on first-time writers who would generally be too risky for us to publish.
-Assisted publishing also makes possible the dream of first-time authors of breaking into print with a traditional publisher.
+San Juan Books is the hybrid publishing division of MSI Press intended to help new writers break into print.
+Hybrid publishing allows us to take on first-time writers who would generally be too risky for us to publish.
+Hybrid publishing also makes possible the dream of first-time authors of breaking into print with a traditional publisher.
 MSI Press is a traditional small press; SJB is its untraditional approach for new authors, an approach that was designed to allow us to continue highly personal (and, frankly, old-fashioned) interaction with and support of every one of our authors, especially authors new to the field of publishing who often need in-depth explanations and personalized support through the publishing process that previously published authors do not require.

 Why hybrid publishing?

-First-time writers generally do not have adequate networks, platforms, writing, or marketing expertise to ensure that their books will sell well, and while we like to support first-time writers, our experience is that we do not receive a sufficient return on investment to cover expenses.
-Assisted publishing allows us to share expertise and expenses with the author so that the risk is equally experienced in a fair way and so that the profits are also shared in a fair way.
+First-time writers generally do not have adequate networks, platforms, writing skills, or marketing expertise to ensure that their books will sell well, and while we like to support first-time writers, our experience is that we do not receive a sufficient return on investment to cover expenses.
+Hybrid publishing allows us to share expertise and expenses with the author so that the risk is equally experienced in a fair way and so that the profits are also shared in a fair way.

 While authors can do well with self-publishing, the costs are likely to be higher than with assisted publishing and the level of expertise lower, resulting in a lower quality product.
 This is not always the case.
 Some authors have all the talents required to do their own publishing, and in these cases, probably should.
 Most first-time authors (or previously self-published authors with poor outcomes) need the help of experts to end up with a high quality book that meets professional norms.

 How does this work?

-In many ways, this works just like traditional publishing works.
+In many ways, this works just like traditional publishing.
 The publisher assesses the work.
 Where interested, the publisher offers a contract.
 The publisher provides production and marketing services.
 And the author is compensated.